fuston05/the_shoppies/README.md

 > You can remove a nomination by clicking the 'remove' button in the nominations display.
 This will update the cookie and remove the nomine from the list and re-enable the 'nominate' button in the search results.

 #### NOTES
-> I had some issues when comparing the nominations list to the currently nominated movie in order to decide weather to render a disabled button or not in the results.
-I was cheking using the '.includes() method but later it broke, and I ran out of time to figure it out, so I did some hacky things with a foreach() to add a 'dis' property to each movie so that I caould use that for comparison.
+> I had some issues when comparing the nominations list to the currently nominated movie in order to decide weather to render a disabled 'Nominate' button or not in the results view.
+I was cheking this using 'nominations.includes(movie) inside of a map()  method but later it broke, and I ran out of time to figure it out. so, I did some hacky things with a foreach() to add a 'dis' bool property to each movie so that I caould use that for the comparison.
-> Also, I want to mention that I am not a designer what-so-ever!
+> * NOTE: Also, I want to mention that I am not a designer what-so-ever!
 So, I chose to focus on other things instead the design aspects.
-I did however manage to make it basically mobile responsive.
+I did however manage to make it mobile responsive.